dpiegdon/embedded_drivers/README.md

 * Documentation of function use/API belongs in the header.
 (Unless C++ modules are used.)
 * Everything should be inside `namespace embedded_drivers`.
+* Macros should be avoided where reasonable.
-* Constants should be const member variables, not defines.
+* Constants should be const member variables instead of macros.
 * Global variables should not exist, except in monoid-style hardware abstractions (like `nrfx_lfsr`) or constant definitions (like fonts).

 Target: